Actor-Critic Model Predictive Control: Differentiable Optimization meets Reinforcement Learning for Agile Flight: Experimental Setup

 \section{Experimental Setup}

-} This section presents a set of experiments, both in simulation and the real world.
-All experiments have been conducted using a quadrotor platform.
-To showcase the capabilities of our method, we have chosen the task of agile flight through a series of gates in different configurations: horizontal, vertical, circular, and SplitS.
+} This section presents a set of experiments, both in simulation and the real world. \revi{All experiments in this work are conducted on a quadrotor system, both in simulation and on a real platform.} To showcase the capabilities of our method, we have chosen the task of agile flight through a series of gates in different configurations: horizontal, vertical, circular, and SplitS.
 Additionally, to show the sim-to-real transfer capabilities, both circular and SplitS tracks are deployed in the real world.
 We train in a simple simulator in order to speed up the training and evaluate in BEM, a high-fidelity simulator~\cite{bem}, which has a higher level of similarity in terms of aerodynamics with the real world.
 The quadrotor platform's dynamics are the same as in~\cite{Song23Reaching}.
 For every different task, the policies are retrained from scratch.
 Lastly, all experiments have been conducted using a modification of the \emph{Flightmare} software package~\cite{song2020flightmare} for the quadrotor environment and PPO implementation and \emph{Agilicious}~\cite{agilicious} for the simulation and deployment. \extension{

 }